NVIDIA/sampleQAT/README.md

 # License

-The sampleRN50qat license can be found in the LICENSE file.
+The sampleQAT license can be found in the LICENSE file.